 Most people can try scuba diving while on Reef Encounter.
 Age, medical and health restrictions apply for resort scuba diving in Australia – and are stricter than in many other countries.
 If you are thinking about trying a scuba dive, please check out our Can I go Diving? questionnaire to ensure that you are fit to dive according to Australia’s regulations for diving.
-Minimum age for participating in a resort dive is 12 years old.
-The is currently no maximum age limit, however scuba diving is a potentially strenuous activity and should be undertaken by fit and active people of all ages.
+The minimum age for participating in a resort dive is 12 years old.
+The is currently no maximum age limit.
+However, scuba diving is a potentially strenuous activity and should be undertaken by fit and active people of all ages.

 How many scuba dives are included with a resort dive package?